lambrechtslab/Pan-cancer_Lodietal/README.md

 # Decoding tumor heterogeneity: A spatially informed pan-cancer analysis of the tumor microenvironment
-Reference: Lodi et al., Cell Rep Med 2025.
-DOI: 10.1016/j.xcrm.2025.102416.
-This repository contains code related to data processing and downstream analysis associated with the study "Decoding tumor heterogeneity: A spatially informed pan-cancer analysis of the tumor microenvironment", Cell Rep Med.
-(October 13, 2025).
+This repository contains code related to data processing and downstream analysis associated with the study "Decoding tumor heterogeneity: A spatially informed pan-cancer analysis of the tumor microenvironment", Lodi et al., Cell Rep Med 2025.
+DOI: 10.1016/j.xcrm.2025.102416

 # Data Availability
 ## Processed & filtered scRNAseq data